Tony Blair, Barrack Obama, Boris Johnson, Others Turn Speaking Tours into Six‑Figure Windfalls

 The “Post‑Office” Pay‑Check

 Tony Blair – the UK’s longest‑serving Labour premier (1997‑2007) – has turned his political capital into a multi‑million‑pound enterprise.
-His annual retainer with JP Morgan’s Middle East advisory arm is reported at £1.5 million, while a 90‑minute speaking slot commands roughly £250 000.
-In 2022 alone he earned more than £1 million from four such appearances, fees ranging from £215 000 to £277 000 each.
+Prime Business Africa reports that his annual retainer with JP Morgan’s Middle East advisory arm is reported at £1.5 million, while a 90‑minute speaking slot commands roughly £250 000.
 The Tony Blair Institute for Global Change, which he founded, now employs dozens of staff and generates additional consultancy revenue.

 Obama earned $500 000 per speech